affinidi/reference-app-portable-rep/generator/README.md

 ## Additional commands

 - To just generate the use cases, use `npm run generate`
-- To just run use cases without re-generating them, use `npm run start` or `npm run start:health`
+- To just run use cases without re-generating them, use `npm run start` or `npm run start:career`
-- To build use cases, use `npm run build` or `npm run build:health`
+- To build use cases, use `npm run build` or `npm run build:career`

 ## Structure